 1. Weak Wireless Internet Signal

 Wireless security cameras rely on WiFi radio signals sent by a wireless internet router.
+The #1 cause of camera disconnections is poor wireless signal between your camera and router.
 Routers connect to the internet via cables or fiber optic wires.

 Recommended reading: Do I Need a Router for Security Cameras?

-When a wireless security camera’s firmware is out of date, it leads to instabilities and inconsistencies in device-system communication.
+When a wireless security camera’s firmware is out of date, it leads to instabilities and inconsistencies in device-system communication, like: Camera disconnects more frequently than before, connection drops after router firmware update, App shows “compatibility issues”.

 An overlooked reason as to why wireless cameras disconnect frequently is an inherent problem in the networking equipment, such as the router, Ethernet cables, and network switches.